Coronavirus Resources for Juvenile Justice and Child Welfare

-The National Conference of State Legislatures hosted webinar on Juvenile Justice responses to COVID-19.
+The National Conference of State Legislatures hosted webinar (new window) on Juvenile Justice responses to COVID-19.

-Stop Solitary for Kids is updating a list of statements and recommendations on the need to release youth from facilities, limit the use of isolation, and increase engagement via phone or video.
+Stop Solitary for Kids is updating a list of statements and recommendations (new window) on the need to release youth from facilities, limit the use of isolation, and increase engagement via phone or video.

 The Center for Children’s Law and Policy issued a “Statement on Urgent Action Needed by Youth Justice Professionals in the Wake of COVID-19 Pandemic.”